First name: Edouard

 Master/Program specialization: Master’s in Entrepreneurship and Innovation – SKEMA Sophia Antipolis

 Company name: Le Chef / Le French Festival

 Location of business: Auckland, New Zealand

-Quote: At SKEMA, I learnt to think international in a global world, which allowed me to grab huge opportunities overseas…
+Quote: At SKEMA, I learnt to think from a global perspective which allowed me to grab huge opportunities overseas…

 Four years ago, after my SKEMA graduation, I decided to take off to the other side of the world — New Zealand.
 Then I lived in Australia and I needed to go back to an “Anglo-Saxon” country with the same business/social/economic level.

 At SKEMA, I pursued not only entrepreneurship but also a baker cursus.
 I worked as a waiter, a baker, a manager, at a barista, etc. I experienced every job in the field with the aim to learn and improve myself and open my own business one day.

 When I arrived in New Zealand, I first opened a bakery: Le Rendez-Vous.
 Then, one year later, I opened my first restaurant, Le Chef, which has been running for three years now and has moved to the heart of the city in Vulcan Lane.
 At the end of 2017, I bought another local restaurant in the same street to create Le Petit Chef, an extension of Le Chef.